 Most sports injuries are non-surgical.
-As a Sports Medicine Physician, Dr. Matthews routinely treats:
+As Sports Medicine Physicians, Dr. Matthews and Dr. Riojas routinely treat:

 - Acute Injuries Such as Ankle Sprains, Knee or Shoulder Injuries